apiaryio/curl-trace-parser/README.md

 ```

-Note: This format does not expect any CR+LF in body
+Note: This format does not expect any CR+LF in the message body

 ### Parse the trace to raw HTTP file using Node.JS